Go Ad-Free

 things we should all know about flatulence: bread, pastries and other foods made from flour are common culprits.

 Do you have problems with intestinal gas?
 You can’t really discuss such a topic in polite society.
 It may even be too embarrassing to ask your doctor about gas, with its attendant noise and odor.
 What should you know about flatulence?
-One reader doesn’t see what’s the big deal.
+As annoying as we find it, gas has its uses.

 What’s Wrong With Flatulence?